deanmalmgren/textract/CONTRIBUTING.md

   class Abc123TestCase(unittest.TestCase, base.BaseParserTestCase):
       extension = 'abc123'
   ```

+  now you should be able to run tests on your parser with `nosetests
+  tests/test_abc123.py` or the tests for every parser with `nosetests`.

 * if your package relies on any external sources, be sure to add them
   in either `requirements/python` (for python packages) or